-Siemens has appointed an internationally recognized auditing company which conducts on-site audits based on the principles of the Code of Conduct by using an international standard.
+Siemens has appointed internationally recognized auditing companies which conduct on-site audits based on the universally valid principles of the Code of Conduct.
 The outcome is an in-depth assessment and report that enables Siemens and its suppliers to identify and manage potential sustainability risks.
 External Sustainability Audits also play an important role in the scheme of supplier development by improving the supplier's sustainability performance.